mharthoorn/Console.Routing/README.md

 ```

 ## Integer parameters
-Integers are also regognised as parameter types.
-If the user provides anything else than an integer,
+Integers are also recognised as parameter types:
-in this case, the routing will not be match this method
 ```powershell
 > tool count 5
 ```